houseabsolute/precious/README.md

 documentation](https://doc.rust-lang.org/cargo/commands/cargo-install.html)
 for the rules on where the binary is installed.

+## Examples

+Check out this repo's [examples directory](./tree/master/examples) for example `precious.toml` config files for several languages.
+Contributions for other languages are welcome!

+Also check out [the example `install-dev-tools.sh`](./tree/master/examples/bin/install-dev-tools.sh) script.
+You can customize this as needed to install only the tools you need for your project.

 ## Configuration

 Precious is configured via a single `precious.toml` file that lives in your